Aemony/MediaWiki/README.md

    * To use a persistent config as a guest: `Connect-MWSession -Persistent -Guest`
    * To disconnect from an active session, use `Disconnect-MWSession`

-4. Once a connection has been established, use one of the supported [#Cmdlets|cmdlets].
+4. Once a connection has been established, use one of the supported [cmdlets](#Cmdlets).

 ## Examples